nicokempe/discord-tracker/README.md

 ![Header](.github/gh-header-image.png)

 ### 🚀 Introduction
 Welcome to the Discord Activity Tracker Bot repository.
-This advanced bot provides real-time tracking and broadcasting of user activities on Discord, including special integrations for music tracking via Spotify.
+This bot monitors configured users and broadcasts their Discord activities to specified channels.
+It includes optional Spotify track details and rotates through predefined status messages.

 ### ⏱️ Features
 * **Activity Tracking**: Tracks what users are playing, listening to, or watching in real-time.
 * **Spotify Integration**: Displays details about songs being played on Spotify.
-* **Custom Status Updates**: Updates user status based on their current activity.
+* **Rotating Status Messages**: Cycles through a predefined list of statuses every hour.
 * **Dynamic User Management**: Supports user configuration via users.json for flexible activity tracking across multiple users.
 * **Docker Support**: Easy to deploy and manage using Docker.